 A bypass trust is an irrevocable discretionary family trust.

-Where you use a bypass trust then any lump sum death benefits from your pension fund are passed to the trust and held for the benefit of your family.
+Where you use bypass trust then any lump sum death benefits from your pension fund are passed to the trust and held for the benefit of your family.
 The aim is to minimise the charge to Inheritance Tax.

-Whilst the payment of any uncrystallised (not taken yet) pension benefits is usually made outside the member’s estate and not subject to Inheritance Tax, if the benefits are passed to your surviving spouse and they form part of their estate and they then die, then the money is potentially subject to 40% Inheritance Tax.
+Whilst the payment of any uncrystallised (not taken yet) pension benefits is usually made outside the member’s estate and not subject to Inheritance Tax, if the benefits are passed to your surviving spouse and form part of their estate and they then die, then the money is potentially subject to 40% Inheritance Tax.